CS4311-spring-2020/pick-tool-team15-spicegirls/README.md

 ## Github Structure

-This repository contains 3 folders (src, doc, and ui).
+This repository contains 3 folders (src, doc, resources, and ui).

   * The src folder contains all source code regarding the PICK project.